hubidu/heimdall-io/report-app/README.md

 - Show label for environment
 - Mark corresponding part of the test in the code
 - Link Page url and title
+- Need a magnifying glass or open screenshot in separate tab

 ## In Progress

+- report details: Show browser log entries (webdriverio and puppeteer are different)
+- Make a nice progress bar
+- Format filepath as <filename> - <path>
 - Crop test code
-- Need a magnifying glass or open screenshot in separate tab
 - Show success/failure bars per device
 - Make success/failure bars smaller/narrower
 - report list: Group failed tests by prefix
-- report details: Show browser log entries
+- report list: Make expected/actual expandable
-- Format filepath as <filename> - <path>
+- details: when test failed: Provide a link to the last successful run

 ## Backlog
 - Source Code view: Show all stackframes except that of test